syniuhin/Readily/codereview.md

 In your case this class is more specific.
 But it's up to you, of course

 ###LastReadContentProvider.java
-* Usually all db-related classes are grouped in a 'database' or similar package
+* **FIXED** Usually all db-related classes are grouped in a 'database' or similar package
 * **FIXED** line 65 - don't do notify in query.
 It only applies for insert/update/delete and notifies your loaders that the data has been refreshed and needs to be re-queried from the db

 ###And just to remind
-Don't do any file/db operations on main thread! :) Loaders are fine btw, because they are async.
+**FIXED** Don't do any file/db operations on main thread! :) Loaders are fine btw, because they are async.
 But inserting into the ContentResolver is not, just for example

 ##Books to read:
 * Code Complete by Steve McConnell